programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ```
 We can add another column with the words and phrases identified as named entities.
 ```
-# Define function to extract text tagged with named entities from doc objects
+# Define function to extract text tagged with named entities from Doc objects
-def extract_named_entities(doc):
+def extract_named_entities(Doc):
-    return [ent for ent in doc.ents]
+    return [ent for ent in Doc.ents]

 # Apply function to Doc column and store resulting text in new column
 final_paper_df['NE_Words'] = final_paper_df['Doc'].apply(extract_named_entities)
 final_paper_df['NE_Words']
 ```
 Let's visualize the words and their named entity tags in a single paper.
-Call the first paper's doc object and use ```displacy.render``` to visualize the text with the named entities highlighted and tagged.
+Call the first paper's Doc object and use ```displacy.render``` to visualize the text with the named entities highlighted and tagged.
 ```
 # Extract the first Doc object
 doc = final_paper_df['Doc'][1]